On fundamental Fourier coefficients of Siegel modular forms: Introduction

-where the implied constant depends only on $F$ and $\epsilon$. \end{thm} In particular, taking $\rho = \det^k$ (for $k - \frac{n}{2} \ge 3/2 $) \thmref{mainthm} applies to scalar-valued Siegel modular forms of weight $k$.
+In particular, taking $\rho = \det^k$ (for $k - \frac{n}{2} \ge \varrho(n) $) \thmref{mainthm} applies to scalar-valued Siegel modular forms of weight $k$.
 For more information about the lower bound on the quantity $k(\rho)$, see \rmkref{wts}.
-In particular when $n$ is odd the lower bound can be relaxed to $1$.
 Since the $T$ appearing in \thmref{mainthm} arise from maximal (even) lattices, the statement of \thmref{mainthm} also holds a fortiori for maximal lattices.

-We add here that the different lower bounds for the quantity $\# \mk S_F(X)$ in \thmref{mainthm} depending on the parity of the degree $n$ occur due to the existence of different unconditional bounds on Fourier coefficients of integral and half-integral elliptic cusp forms.
-More precisely if $n$ is odd, we encounter integral weights, and half-integral weights otherwise.
+We add here that the different lower bounds for the quantity $\# \mk S_F(X)$ in \thmref{mainthm} depending on the parity of the degree $n$ occur due to our different treatment of these cases.
+The first and last lower bounds $\# \mk S_F(X)$ emanate from an argument involving multiplicity-one for integral weights whereas the second lower bound relies on the existence of unconditional bounds on Fourier coefficients of half-integral elliptic cusp forms.
+Let us mention that if $n$ is odd, we encounter integral weights, and half-integral weights otherwise.
+The reader may note that when $n$ is even, we do not have a result on non-cusp forms.
+This is due to some complications arising from half-integral weights.

 Our proof uses induction on the degree $n$, with the Fourier-Jacobi expansion as a main tool.
-The proof clearly decomposes into a preparatory part (called \textit{part~A}) of algebraic and number theoretic considerations and an analytic part (called \textit{part~B}), where non-vanishing properties of Fourier coefficients for elliptic modular forms of half-integral or integral weight via some version of the Rankin-Selberg method play an essential role.
+The proof clearly decomposes into a preparatory part (called \textit{part~A}) of algebraic and number theoretic considerations and an analytic part (called \textit{part~B}), where non-vanishing properties of Fourier coefficients for elliptic modular forms of half-integral or integral weights via some version of the Rankin-Selberg method play an essential role.